I just got a pc engine and all games are garbled like this is the ram bad?

 Might as well be a flashcart problem, I've bought the abolute cheapest one for my MD and there were some sprite glitches in Sonic 2.
 That or the cartridge slot probably.

-• 3 weeks ago
+• 6 months ago

 Anonymous

-yeah it has a bunch of reviews though and lowest is a 3 star from one person who sounded like a retard so i dont think its that unless i just got super unlucky
+yeah it has a bunch of reviews though and lowest is a 3 star from one person who sounded like a moron so i dont think its that unless i just got super unlucky

 i would rather you obtain some original carts and try them out first to verify the ED isn't the problem